-Winters are also expected to warm up, though temperature increases are expected to be less than those of summers.
-Average winter temperatures are projected to increase by 1.4°C
+Winters are also expected to become warmer, though temperature increases are expected to be less than those of summers.
+Average winter temperatures are projected to increase by up to 2°C by 2049 in Wales.
+Winter precipitation is likely to increase by about 6% by 2049, though there is a wide range of possibilities, from a 5% decrease to a 18% increase in rainfall.